PA Program Mission, Values & Goals

 • d.
 Performing a physical exam greater than 3.5/5.0 scale.

-The 2021, 2022, 2023, 2024 cohorts passed the Summative exam and summative OSCE with greater than 80% score on their first attempt.
-Both cohorts received a 3.5 or greater on a 5.0 scale for medical knowledge, clinical procedures, eliciting a patient history and performing a physical exam.
+All cohorts received a 3.5 or greater on a 5.0 scale for medical knowledge, clinical procedures, eliciting a patient history, and performing a physical exam.

 3: Prepare students to deliver team-based collaborative primary care.